crystal-lang/rfcs/text/0025-process-spawn-api.md

 The internal implementation already merges `command` and `args` into an array.
 Exposing that in the public API can enhance efficiency.

+Allowing to pass the command line as splat parameter is a convenient alternative to requiring array literal syntax everywhere.
+It also means that single commands without arguments are identical in both variants.

 ### Dropping `shell: true`